 What proof of insurance must I carry while driving?

-Indiana requires you to carry proof of financial responsibility at all times.
+Indiana requires you to carry proof of insurance whenever your driving a vehicle.
 Acceptable forms are printed insurance ID cards, digital insurance cards on your phone, or a certificate of compliance from the Bureau of Motor Vehicles (BMV).

 Will the BMV check my insurance even if I’m not pulled over?